Social conflict theory

+Sociological Conflict Theories

+The results of a conflict that is seen in society as much more focused on the behavior of two or more individuals/groups of people in a more than likely competitive state of ones surroundings.
+As most have uncovered that the action itself is not what is the main priority, but the competitive awareness that the situation that has risen around.
+Another way to say "social conflict" would simply be to say group conflict as they are a synonym for each other.
+Social conflict also interacts with the pursuit of a possible infliction of damage, harm, and/or injury to a party, which can be seen as a mass groups of individuals that part-take in groups, communities, organizations, etc.

+"The structural sources of social conflict, in particular structures of domination that makes struggles over values and scarce resources likely.
+At this stage, a theory of social conflict will rely heavily on stratification, social change, and macro sociological theories.
+These theories will identify the most important explanatory variables in conflict theories."

 Social conflict theory is a Marxist-based social theory which argues that individuals and groups (social classes) within society interact on the basis of conflict rather than consensus.
 Through various forms of conflict, groups will tend to attain differing amounts of material and non-material resources (e.g. the wealthy vs. the poor).
 More powerful groups will tend to use their power in order to retain power and exploit groups with less power.

 Conflict theorists view conflict as an engine of change, since conflict produces contradictions which are sometimes resolved, creating new conflicts and contradictions in an ongoing dialectic.
 In the classic example of historical materialism, Karl Marx and Friedrich Engels argued that all of human history is the result of conflict between classes, which evolved over time in accordance with changes in society's means of meeting its material needs, i.e. changes in society's mode of production.